npatil012/AWS-Serverlesss-Web-Application/README.md

 CORS Configuration
 CORS was disabled in the final deployment due to issues with multiple origins.
 However, it's recommended to handle CORS securely in production environments.

-Usage
-Visit the [live website](https://resume.awsfreeproject.online/) to view the resume and see the interactive view counter in action.

 Troubleshooting
 CORS Errors: Ensure that the Access-Control-Allow-Origin header in the Lambda function is correctly set to the domain of your website.
 View Counter Not Updating: Check the CloudWatch logs for the Lambda function to troubleshoot any issues with DynamoDB access or updates.